 In order to study the counting deadtime of the DAQ, two identical paths of electronics were constructed.
 The only difference between the two paths is in the discriminator output width, set at 30 ns and 100 ns for the narrow and the wide paths, respectively.
-Since scaler counting is free of deadtime effect and the output width of all logic modules were set to 15 ns, the deadtime of the DAQ for each group is dominated by those from the discriminators.
+The scalers are rated for 250 MHz (4 ns deadtime) and therefore do not add to the deadtime.
+In addition, since the output width of all logic modules were set to 15 ns, the deadtime of the DAQ for each group is dominated by the deadtime of the discriminators.

 The SUM8 modules used for summing all lead glass signals also served as fanout modules, providing exact copies of the input PMT signals.
 These copies were sent to the standard HRS DAQ, hence the standard DAQ remained fully functional.
 During the experiment, data were collected at low rates using reduced beam currents with both DAQs functioning, such that a direct comparison of the two DAQs can be made.
 The vertical drift chambers were used during these low rate DAQ studies.
-Outputs from all discriminators, signals from the scintillator and the gas cherenkov, and all electron and pion triggers were sent to fastbus TDCs (fbTDC) and were recorded in the standard DAQ.
-Data from these fbTDCs were used to
+Outputs from all discriminators, signals from the scintillator and the gas cherenkov, and all electron and pion triggers were sent to fastbus TDCs (fbTDC)